Candice Bridge

-Candice Mae Bridge is an American chemist and Associate Professor of Chemistry and Forensic Science at the University of Central Florida.
-Her research considers the development of mass spectroscopy for forensic analysis, including the characterization of lubricant from rape victims and residue from gunshots, as well as the identification of drugs in urine samples.
+Candice Mae Bridge is an American chemist and associate professor of chemistry and forensic science at the University of Central Florida.
+Her research considers the development of mass spectrometry for forensic analysis, including the characterization of lubricant from rape victims and residue from gunshots, as well as the identification of drugs in urine samples.

 Early life and education

 Bridge is from Brooklyn, New York.
 She was encouraged by her high school guidance counselor to study chemistry at university.
 Bridge earned her bachelor's degree in chemistry and applied mathematics at Howard University, where she worked in the laboratory of Folahan Ayorinde.
 She moved to the University of Central Florida for her graduate studies, where she worked alongside Michael Sigman on the development of laser-induced breakdown spectroscopy (LIBS) for forensic analysis.
 Before the work of Bridge, forensic analysis was conducted using scanning electron microscopy energy-dispersive X-ray spectroscopy (EDX), which is a time consuming analytical tool that is impractical for high throughout analysis.
 On the other hand, LIBS offers the opportunity for elemental analysis based on the emissions of the ionic, atomic and diatomic molecular components.
 As part of her doctoral research, Bridge developed statistical methods that allowed analysis of known and unknown samples.
 She was one of the first people with a doctoral degree in forensic science in the United States.
 After earning her doctorate, Bridge remained at the University of Central Florida College of Optics and Photonics where she continued to study LIBS and developed sophisticated analytical techniques.
 In 2008 Bridge joined Howard University as a lecturer of chemistry, and was voted Professor of the Year.